Religion in the United States: ARIS findings regarding self-identification

+2024 Barna Group findings

+The media estimates of the number of adult US citizens who consider themselves evangelicals is too high according to 2024 data from the American Worldview Inventory 2024 (AWVI 2024, organized by the Cultural Research Center located at the Arizona Christian University, under the leadership of researcher George Barna).
+Rather than the conventional estimate of 25% to 40%, only 10% of adult US citizens consider themselves evangelicals, and of that 10% self-identifying as evangelicals, roughly two thirds do not follow major points of Christian Evangelical doctrine.

 Attendance

 Gallup survey data found that 73% of Americans were members of a church, synagogue or mosque in 1937, peaking at 76% shortly after World War II, before trending slightly downward to 70% by 2000.
 The percentage declined steadily during the first two decades of the 21st century, reaching 47% in 2020.
 Gallup attributed the decline to increasing numbers of Americans expressing no religious preference.

 A 2013 Public Religion Research Institute survey reported that 31% of Americans attend religious services at least weekly.
+According to a 2022 Gallup poll, 75% of Americans report praying often or sometimes and religion plays a very (46%) or fairly (26%) important role in their lives.

 In a 2009 Gallup survey, 41.6% of American residents stated that they attended a church, synagogue, or mosque once a week or almost every week.
 This percentage is higher than other surveyed Western countries.
 Church attendance varies considerably by state and region.
 The figures, updated to 2014, ranged from 51% in Utah to 17% in Vermont.

 When it comes to mosque attendance specifically, data collected by a 2017 poll by the Institute for Social Policy and Understanding (ISPU) shows that American Muslim women and men attend the mosque at similar rates (45% for men and 35% for women).
 Additionally, when compared to the general public looking at the attendance of religious services, young Muslim Americans attend the mosque at closer rates to older Muslim Americans.
 Muslim Americans who regularly attend mosques are more likely to work with their neighbors to solve community problems (49 vs. 30 percent), be registered to vote (74 vs. 49 percent), and plan to vote (92 vs. 81 percent).
-Overall, “there is no correlation between Muslim attitudes toward violence and their frequency of mosque attendance".
+Overall, "there is no correlation between Muslim attitudes toward violence and their frequency of mosque attendance".